matthieuauger/gatsby-theme-meetup/README.md

 };
 ```

-☝️️️️️ **Beware, when updating your gatsby-config.js file, you must stop and start again `gatsby develop` so it can source the new configuration** ☝️
+:point_up: **Beware, when updating your gatsby-config.js file, you must stop and start again `gatsby develop` so it can source the new configuration** :point_up:

-## ✍🏻 Personalize Editorial Content
+## :writing_hand: Personalize Editorial Content

 Editorial content consists of three blocks on the website.